Report Seabirds

 If requested to rescue, please carefully capture the bird using a towel.
 Please house in a ventilated box in a quiet cool area until handover can be arranged.
 Please minimise handling and do not attempt to feed or hydrate birds.

-For other native bird species please contact the Department of Conservation by calling the DOC Hotline on 0800 362 468 to request transfer to a local DOC ranger for rescue assistance.
+For other native bird species please contact the Department of Conservation by calling the DOC Hotline on 0800 362 468 to request transfer to a local DOC ranger for assistance.

 Injured native birds can be handed in to VetCare Kaikoura at 75 Athelney Road, for assessment or euthanasia.
 Opening hours are Mon-Fri 8:30am-5pm, Sat 9am-12pm.
+These may be transferred to the South Island Wildlife Hospital.

 • If you find crash landed Hutton’s shearwater adults during the breeding season from August-February, please rescue and release into the sea (off wharves, boat ramps or slipways), to let birds swim or dive off.